joao-ponte/pitch-perfect/README.md

         <li>Tap the "Stop" button to stop recording.</li>
         <li>Use the sliders to adjust the rate, pitch, echo, and reverb effects.</li>
         <li>Tap the "Play" button to listen to the modified recording.</li>
+        <li>Tap the "Save" button to save the modified recording to your device.</li>
     </ol>
     <p>Note: The app requires access to the microphone to record voice, so make sure to grant the necessary permission when prompted.</p>